nucleusbiao/A-Hybrid-Scheduling-Framework-for-Mixed-Real-time-Tasks-in-an-Automotive-System-with-Vehicular-Netwo/README.md

 USDPLUS.m(UT-SD+), Exact.m(Exact), and GA/GA.m(GA), and jobAssignOnline.m.

 And you can use CreateTask.m or generate_task.mlx to generate your own data.
 Use them in the test code or the experiment code

+If you use the code, please cite

+@article{hu2022hybrid,

+  title={A Hybrid Scheduling Framework for Mixed Real-Time Tasks in an Automotive System With Vehicular Network},

+  author={Hu, Biao and Shi, Yinbin and Cao, Zhengcai and Zhou, MengChu},

+  journal={IEEE Transactions on Cloud Computing},

+  year={2022},

+  publisher={IEEE}
+}